bad64/PicoPad/README.md

 * A -> FGC mode; removes C-Stick input instead giving a standard 8-button fighter configuration
 * B -> Separate D-Pad mode; Treats the D-Pad as completely separate from the left analog
-* Start -> Nunchuk mode; Enables plugging a Nunchuk into the i2c port for left stick input (currently not implemented)
+* Start -> Nunchuk mode; Enables plugging a Nunchuk into the i2c port for left stick input
 * Select -> BOOTSEL mode; aka what you need to flash new firmware onto the RP2040 (not actually an input mode but worth noting anyway)

 Split D-Pad isn't mutually exclusive with other modes, it's merely a modifier pertaining to how the board should handle hat inputs.